 In 2003, Michel Wenzer produced a documentary in Sweden entitled "Three Poems by Spoon Jackson."
 The film included recordings of Spoon reciting his poems, taped from telephone calls.

-Michel Wenzer has also made a full length documentary: "At night I fly - Images from New Folsom" named after one of Spoon's poems.
+Michel Wenzer made the full length documentary: "At night I fly - Images from New Folsom" named after one of Spoon's poems.
 It premiered in November 2011 in Sweden and won the prestigeous "Guldbagge Award" (the "Swedish Oscar") for best documentary of the year.
 It has also been screened in other European countries and the US.
-The documentary was intended to be about Spoon and his work.
-The prison authorities didn't allow for one prisoner to be portayed so Michel instead decided to film a group of prisoners participating in the Arts In Correction program.
-Spoon is one of them.
+The documentary was initially intended to focus on Spoon and his work but prison authorities didn't allow for only one prisoner to be portrayed.
+Michel then decided to film a group of prisoners participating in the Arts In Corrections program where Spoon is one of them.
 It is a film about prison and the transformative power of art.

 "Freedom for the prisoners" and "Words of realness" two works for choir and orchestra by Swedish composer Stefan Säfsten based on Spoon's poems, premiered in Stockholm, Sweden.
 In 2006 the first work was performed in the prison where Spoon is housed on a US tour.
 Two CD's has been produced with their collaborative work.
 They are now working on a musical based on both CD's and chapters from the book By Heart.

-The California Department of Corrections and Rehabilitation have seriously slashed rehabilitation programs in recent years, among them the Arts-in-Corrections program where Spoon has been teaching.
-Spoon writes on prison reforms in San Francisco Chronicle 2006; ”...ultimately, rehabilitation is always self-rehabilitation.
+The California Department of Corrections and Rehabilitation have seriously slashed rehabilitation programs in recent years, among them the Arts-in-Corrections program where Spoon has been teaching poetry and prose classes.
+Spoon writes on prison reforms 2006; ”...ultimately, rehabilitation is always self-rehabilitation.
 Prison had to offer the programs, and I had to make myself active in these programs and in my own self-directed studies.
 Self-rehabilitation works.
 I had to choose to change, which meant to get to know myself and find my niche, bliss and myth in life.
 I had to till the endless gardens in my mind, heart and soul.
 I had to become anew, despite being in prison.”